deceptiveneeraj/Talking-Assistant/README.md

 # Talking-Assistant
-A talking assistant with the help of Python Programming
+A talking assistant with the help of Python Programming Language.